 What do you suppose the difference is between the two times in history and why will we never be able to achieve what Christ will achieve?

-please go to my twitter page and sign up.
+To receive notice of each days Bible Study, please go to my twitter page and sign up.